istio/istio.io/content/help/faq/distributed-tracing/disabling-tracing.md

 ---
-title: How can I prevent Istio from sending trace spans to a backend service?
+title: How can I prevent Istio from sending trace spans to a backend system?
 weight: 50
 ---

-If you already have already installed Istio with tracing enabled, you can disable it as follows:
+If you already have installed Istio with tracing enabled, you can disable it as follows:

 {{< text plain >}}
 # Fill <istio namespace> with the namespace of your istio mesh.Ex: istio-system